Skip to main content

 Professional Studies

 In the Professional Studies category, the programs cover a wide range of disciplinary areas.
-They share a practical focus in helping students be well prepared for active social and civic engagement and to have the skills to help organizations and people learn and succeed.
+They share a practical focus on helping students be well-prepared for active social and civic engagement and to have the skills to help organizations and people learn and succeed.

 REQUIREMENTS FOR A BACHELOR’S DEGREE

 BYU–Hawaii offers majors and minors in three categories: Arts & Humanities, Math & Sciences, and Professional Studies.
-In order to earn a BYU–Hawaii degree, students must complete 120 credits and a combination of one major from one category and two minors/certificates (or additional majors if they fit within the four-year allotment) from each of the remaining categories.
+In order to earn a BYU–Hawaii degree, students must complete 120 credits and a combination of 1 major from 1 category and 2 minors/certificates (or additional majors if they fit within the 4-year allotment) from each of the remaining categories.
 The responsibility rests with the students to see that their programs of study satisfy all the requirements for graduation listed in the catalog.
 Advisors and other members of the faculty and staff will assist in any way possible.

 Core classes